 Death came into existence because the ego came into existence.
 The ego, then, is a split off particle of the greater consciousness that remains in all human beings.
-Unless the split-off part, the ego, is integrated with its origin, it dies.
+Unless we integrate the split-off part—the ego—with its origin, it dies.
 So splitting off and death go hand-in-hand.
 In the same way, reconnecting and living are tied together.
 So ego existence, death and living without pleasure are intimately linked, as are life, pleasure supreme and the Real Self.

 Lifetime after lifetime, people have overemphasized the ego, mistakenly believing that this is the only safety net there is.
 Many believe the ego is safety itself, and so they become very tired.
 For soul movements based on error are exhausting.
 People also cramp up in an effort to desperately hang on.
 Then they turn to a variety of false means, hoping for relief.
 But false ways weaken the ego.

 If, on one hand, the ego is too strong, it will always be weak on the other hand.
 This is really a very practical teaching to work with: To whatever extent we’re afraid to let go of our ego control—because we think letting go will cause us to lose strength—to that extent we’ll be afraid to assert ourselves.
 To whatever extent we are able to surrender—to our feelings, the creative process, the unknown aspects of life, to our partner—the stronger we must become.